Gregory Stephanopoulos

 Greg N. Stephanopoulos (born c.
-1950) is an American chemical engineer and the Willard Henry Dow Professor in the Department of Chemical Engineering at the Massachusetts Institute of Technology.
+1950) is an American chemical engineer and the Willard Henry Dow Professor in the department of chemical engineering at the Massachusetts Institute of Technology.
 He has worked at MIT, Caltech, and the University of Minnesota in the areas of biotechnology, bioinformatics, and metabolic engineering especially in the areas of bioprocessing for biochemical and biofuel production.
 Stephanopoulos is the author of over 400 scientific publications with more than 35,000 citations (h index = 97) as of April 2018.
 In addition, Greg has supervised more than 70 graduate students and 50 post-docs whose research has led to more than 50 patents.
 He was elected a fellow of the American Association for the Advancement of Science (2005), a member of the National Academy of Engineering (2003), and received the ENI Prize on Renewable Energy 2011.

 Early life and education

 He completed his Ph.D. in chemical engineering at the University of Minnesota in 1975, with advisors Arnold Fredrickson and Rutherford Aris on the topic of modeling of population dynamics.
-He thesis was published in 1978 with the title, "Mathematical Modelling of the Dynamics of Interacting Microbial Populations.
+His thesis was published in 1978 with the title, "Mathematical Modelling of the Dynamics of Interacting Microbial Populations.
 Extinction Probabilities in a Stochastic Competition and Predation".

 Career

 Stephanopoulos began his career as an assistant professor of chemical engineering at the California Institute of Technology in 1978.
 He was promoted to associate professor in 1978.
 In 1985, he was hired by the Massachusetts Institute of Technology as professor of chemical engineering.
-During his time at MIT, he has held the following positions: Associate Director, Biotechnology Center (1990-1997), Professor of the MIT-Harvard Division of Health Science and Technology - HST (2000–Present), Bayer Professor of Chemical Engineering and Biotechnology (2000 - 2005), and the W. H. Dow Professor of Chemical Engineering and Biotechnology (2006–Present).
+During his time at MIT, he has held the following positions: associate director, Biotechnology Center (1990-1997), professor of the MIT-Harvard Division of Health Science and Technology - HST (2000–Present), Bayer Professor of Chemical Engineering and Biotechnology (2000 - 2005), and the W. H. Dow Professor of Chemical Engineering and Biotechnology (2006–Present).
 From 2006 to 2007, he was a visiting professor at the Institute for Chemical and Bioengineering in Zürich, Switzerland.

 As noted in the citation for his ENI Prize, Stephanopoulos's research has addressed the advancement of multiple aspects bioengineering: